taoensso/tempel/wiki/1-Getting-started.md

 - Understanding **what keys you'll need** (algorithms, parameters, etc.).
 - Understanding how **the various algorithms/schemes fit together** (when and how to use hybrid schemes, etc.).
-- **Managing keys** (keeping algorithms and parameters up-to-date, rotating keys, etc.).
-- Doing all the above without introducing vulnerabilities, and without being dragged into a rat's nest of complexity irrelevant to your application.
+- **Maintaining best-practices over time** (e.g. auto migrating from compromised algorithms, auto incrementing work factors, etc.).
+- **Key management** (key rotation, password resets, admin backups, etc.).

+Many of these can be **tough to get right** - needing non-trivial understanding, experience, and effort.
+And getting even one thing wrong can mean **compromised or completely inaccessible data**.

-Tempel was designed to try help with each of these.
+Tempel was designed to try help with each of these, letting you **focus on your application** - not on the rat's nest of becoming a security expert.

 ## Keychains

 As mentioned in the [quick intro](#quick-intro), encryption means **keys**.
 You'll need various kinds of keys to interact with Tempel's API.

-But instead of bogging you down with details, Tempel uses a concept called "**key chains**".
+But instead of bogging you down with details, Tempel uses a concept called "**keychains**".

-Analogous to physical key chains, these are Clojure objects that hold 0 or more keys of various types for various purposes.
+Analogous to physical keychains, these are Clojure objects that hold 0 or more keys of various types for various purposes.

 Tempel `KeyChain`s: